microsoft/fluentui/rfcs/react-components/convergence/slot-children-render-function.md

 Requirements for children render function:

-- should be able to override the entire slot
+- Should be able to override the entire slot.
 - When rendering the original children, should respect nested slots.

 ## Problem statement